samueleufv/pracitcalworkII-my_website/README.md

 -added first page: index.html
 -added relative css for its content
 -added Github,Linkedin,UFV photos in Images
--added second page: about.html with relative css for its content
+-added second page: about.html with relative css for its content -added third page: contact.html with relative css for its content